asr/fotc/src/PredicateLogic/README.txt

 Predicate logic
 ------------------------------------------------------------------------------

-This directory contains some examples showing the use of our LTC encoding to prove theorems from propositional and predicate logic.
+This directory contains some examples showing the use of our FOTC encoding to prove theorems from propositional and predicate logic.